Sicos1977/QuartzWebApi/README.md

 TODO: Task ScheduleJobs(IReadOnlyDictionary<IJobDetail, IReadOnlyCollection<ITrigger>> triggersAndJobs, bool replace);

-### Schedule a job with a related set of triggers
+### Schedule a job with a job detail and a related set of triggers

-Do a `POST` request to `scheduler/schedulejobwithjobdetailandtriggers` with in the body the job and related set of triggers
+Do a `POST` request to `scheduler/schedulejobwithjobdetailandtriggers` with in the body the job detail and a related set of triggers

 ```json
 {